 We went about memorizing the continents in two different ways.

 Not too surprisingly this was my boys’ favorite version.
 You need an Inflatable Globe (affiliate link, I got mine from the good folks who taught Superman’s Magic Treehouse class when I saw them at Great Homeschool Conventions).

 Get everyone standing around in a circle, and have everyone raise their right hand.
 Whatever continent they are touching with their right thumb when they catch the ball is the one they have to identify.

-If they’re not touching any continent with their thumb than identify the closest continent to their thumb.
+If they’re not touching any continent with their thumb then identify the closest continent to their thumb.

 Play as long as you have time for, and your kids will learn quickly.
 I promise.

-Seriously, my kids asked to do this game over and over and over again.
+Seriously, my kids asked me to do this game over and over and over again.